Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Appendix

 \subsection{Latent space dimension}

 The problem of choosing a suitable latent space dimension has not received much attention in the literature.
-Even though the action term alleviates the problem of indistinguishable distances in higher dimensions by increasing the relative contrast, it is still important to choose a latent dimension large enough so that the relevant features can be encoded.
-In Table \ref{tab:stacking_latent_eval} we report the partial scoring on normal and hard stacking {\blue and rope-box} tasks using VAE models with various latent dimensions.
-The results demonstrate an evident drop in the performance when the latent dimension {\blue was} too small, such as $ld=4$.
-As $ld$ {\blue increased}, we {\blue observed} gradual improvements in the performance where a satisfactory level {\blue was} achieved using $ld \ge 6$ for $ns$, and $ld \ge 12$ for $hs$ {\blue and $rb$}.
-Therefore, $hs$ {\blue and $rb$} {\blue required} more dimensions in order to capture all the relevant and necessary features. \textit{This result not only demonstrates the complexity of each task version but also justifies the choice $ld = 12$ in the simulations.} {\blue
+In Table \ref{tab:stacking_latent_eval} we report the partial scoring on normal and hard stacking and rope-box tasks using VAE models with various latent dimensions.
+The results demonstrate an evident drop in the performance when the latent dimension was too small, such as $ld=4$.
+As $ld$ increased, we observed gradual improvements in the performance where a satisfactory level was achieved using $ld \ge 6$ for $ns$, and $ld \ge 12$ for $hs$ and $rb$.
+Therefore, $hs$ and $rb$ required more dimensions in order to capture all the relevant and necessary features. \textit{This result not only demonstrates the complexity of each task version but also justifies the choice $ld = 12$ in the simulations.}